mgualdron/tbx/README.md

-  -l, --from-line=NUM  process starting from this line number (default is 1) -r, --rows=NUM       process this many rows starting at -l (default is 10 or 1 if -x) -w, --wrap=NUM       wrap each column to this length (default is 50) -F, --full           process the whole file (ignoring -r) -T, --text           render table border in plain text -h, --help           this help
+  -l, --from-line=NUM  process starting from this line number (default is 1) -r, --rows=NUM       process this many rows starting at -l (default is 10 or 1 if -x) -w, --wrap=NUM       wrap each column to this length (default is 50) -b, --bot-line       add a separating line above the last row of output (ignored if -x) -F, --full           process the whole file (ignoring -r) -T, --text           render table border in plain text -h, --help           this help